gterreran/Swift_host_subtraction/README.md

 ## The output

 The code will create a folder named `reduction` which will contain all the products of the extraction.
-In the top folder, the 2 `.dat` files contain the final magnitudes (by default in Vega, but you can change that with the `-a` flag) of the 2 extractions, the one with the aperture size provided by the user, and the one with a 5 arcsecond aperture.
+In the top folder, the 2 `.json` files contain the final magnitudes (by default in Vega, but you can change that with the `-a` flag) of the 2 extractions, the one with the aperture size provided by the user, and the one with a 5 arcsecond aperture.
 Then there will be a folder for every filter.
 These contain quicklook figures to check the goodness of the extraction.
 Check the full [Documentation](https://gterreran.github.io/Swift_host_subtraction/) (work in progress) for more info about all the product files.

 *WARNING* - every time you run `Swift_photom_host`, the folder will be deleted and recreated, so if you need to compare different reductions, remember to rename that folder to avoid unwanted superscription.